AlieksieievYurii/foody-application/README.md

 <img src="git-res/10.png" width=200>&nbsp;

-Moreover on the client view, there is a bottom swipable view.
+Moreover, in the client view, there is a bottom swipeable view.
 That view represents a history or pending items:

 <img src="git-res/14.png" width=200>&nbsp;

-If the user clicks history item, he will be redirected to that product detail, however if the user cliecs 'pending' item, the current status view will be opened:
+If the user clicks history item, he will be redirected to that product detail, however if the user clicks 'pending' item, the current status view will be opened:

 <img src="git-res/15.png" width=200>&nbsp;

 ### 3 Cook view
 This view is similar to the client view except there is only one button.
-Once that button is cliecked, the cook is able to see the list of currently opened orders.
-The cook can select and hanle one.
-The most delayed orders are highlited and at the top of the list.
+Once that button is clicked, the cook is able to see the list of currently opened orders.
+The cook can select and handle one.
+The most delayed orders are highlighted and at the top of the list.

 <img src="git-res/16.png" width=200>&nbsp;
 <img src="git-res/17.png" width=200>&nbsp;